T-Guerrero/desafios/README.md

-# desafios
+# MAC0327 - Desafios de Programação

-Repository dedicated to the MAC0327 - Desafios de Programação - discipline
+Repository dedicated to the discipline MAC0327 - Desafios de Programação - from the University Of São Paulo (USP) given in 2023.1.